Yuragy/P2P-Worm/readme.md

 1. **Self-defense** — detects debuggers, virtual machines, and sandbox environments.
 2. **Watchdog daemon**:

-   * Daemonizes the process (double-fork).
+   * Daemonizes the process, double fork.
    * Monitors the worm process and respawns it if it dies.
-   * Verifies the binarys SHA-256 hash every 30 seconds; if changed or missing, downloads the latest version from a URL and restarts it.
+   * Verifies the binarys SHA256 hash every 30 seconds; if changed or missing, downloads the latest version from a URL and restarts it.
 3. **P2P loader**:

    * Runs in a background thread and every 30 seconds loads c2_config.dll.